abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 The interesting part here is how we communicate with the server.
 See the [*Dynamic JavaScript Proxies & Auto API Controllers*](#dynamic-javascript-proxies--auto-api-controllers) section to understand how it works.
 But now, let's continue and complete the application.

-### Index.css
+### Index.cshtml.css

-As for the final touch, create the `Index.css` file in the `Pages` folder and add the following content:
+As for the final touch, open the `Index.cshtml.css` file in the `Pages` folder and replace with the following content:

 ````css
 #TodoList{